SmartForest-no/SegmentAnyTree/README.md

 This framework was used https://github.com/torch-points3d/torch-points3d as the code base.
 So please take a look there for more information regarding the training and parametrization of the code.

+## Issues
+Please provide problems with the code as issuses in this repo.